My name is Francesca Morbidelli, I live in Firenze, Italy. I’m a beer writer, taster, educator and a beer judge.

 I currently teach beer tasting and beer history/culture, and I have offered several public presentations many times; this is the last one, on April ’22.
 I have organized many beer courses in Florence for Pinta Medicea, and also for Unionbirrai.

 I was hosted at some local tv shows to talk about beer (a really terrible picture).

 Every year in August I usually volunteer at the Bière sans Frontières stand at GBBF London, to present Italian craft beers to the English public.

 You can find out more info and pictures about these activities on my website and on these photo albums.

 I have been selected and have participated as a judge for many beer competitions since 2008/2009, thus acquiring the necessary expertise to take part to any future events on a wider scale.
-I’ve been a judge 9 times at Unionbirrai‘s competition Birra dell’Anno, plus at dozens of other homebrewing competitions, including: Una Birra in Versilia, Il Villaggio della Birra, some stages of the Italian MoBI championship and many others.
-Moreover I was summoned by the American Brewers Association to judge at the World Beer Cup 2020, which was supposed to take place in San Antonio (Texas) in April 202o.
+I’ve been a judge 11 times at Unionbirrai‘s competition Birra dell’Anno, plus at dozens of other homebrewing competitions, including: Una Birra in Versilia, Il Villaggio della Birra (many times), IGA Beer Challenge, Birra Dell’Anno Winter Edition, Cerevisia–contest of artisanal beers from Trentino, some stages of the Italian MoBI championship and many others.
+Moreover I was summoned by the American Brewers Association to judge at the World Beer Cup 2020, which was supposed to take place in San Antonio (Texas) in April 2020.
 Unfortunately it was canceled because of the pandemic; I am so sorry it would have been a great honor to be a part of the jury.